-The District also renewed its contract with Action News Now in Chico and ran a television public service announcement (PSA) that was created in 2018.
+The District also renewed its contract with Action News Now in Chico and ran a new television public service announcement (PSA).
 The PSA ran from June through the end of September.

 Radio advertising continued this year with Deer Creek Broadcasting and Radio Chico.
 These programs ran through the end of September.